What's in Orbit Right Now?

 The Scale Has Changed

 For most of the space age, a few hundred satellites operated at any one time.
 That grew slowly to a few thousand by 2019.
 Then SpaceX launched Starlink and everything changed.
-In March 2026, SpaceX crossed 10,000 active Starlink satellites — a number that would have seemed fictional a decade ago.
-Starlink now constitutes roughly 65–67% of every active satellite in Earth orbit.
+SpaceX crossed the 10,000-satellite milestone in early 2026 and now operates 10,970 active Starlink satellites — a number that would have seemed fictional a decade ago.
+Starlink now constitutes roughly two-thirds of every active satellite in Earth orbit.

-The ~50,000 tracked objects includes active satellites, rocket bodies, debris fragments, and dead spacecraft.
+The 34,873 objects in the public US Space-Track catalogue include active satellites, rocket bodies, debris fragments, and dead spacecraft.
 Of those, roughly 15,000 are actively operational.
 The rest are junk.

 BREAKDOWN BY OPERATOR